 Feel free to contact us if you have any questions.

 Karen Wilding, email@example.com , (443) 842-1972

-If you are interested in joining this committee, please contact the Brian Zernhelt Membership Committee Chair at email@example.com or 410-740-1910 x104
+If you are interested in joining this committee or have a question regarding the chapter membership, please contact the Brian Zernhelt, Membership Committee Chair at firstname.lastname@example.org or 410-740-1910 x104.

 Membership Committee Chair